What is Remission of Rheumatoid Arthritis? Part 1

 2) There is a big difference between that and what rheumatologists often call “clinical remission.”
 They are referring to a specific set of criteria which usually does not include the “absence of symptoms” or a “return to good health” or a “cure.”

 Hopefully, I did not confuse you.
-I will leave you today with a link to a wide-ranging set of definitions of remission of Rheumatoid Arthritis.
+Here’s a link to a wide-ranging set of definitions of remission of Rheumatoid Arthritis.
 It gives 6 different descriptions of clinical remission with varying criteria.
 It is at Science Direct.
+In Part 2, you can get a closer look at how the rheumatologists define remission.
+And we’ll ask why it matters to us.

 Thank you!
 And new website looks great!